SolarPerformanceInsight/SolarPerformanceInsight.github.io/index.md

 We have published use cases to guide project development.
-The [use cases](/usecases) were compiled from input from O&M providers, asset owners and managers, and other PV professionals during a special session of SAMNA North America (online, April 6-7, 2020) and from members of the [Amicus Solar Cooperative](https://www.amicussolar.com/).
+The [use cases](/usecases) were compiled from input from O&M providers, asset owners and managers, and other PV professionals during a special session of SAMNA North America (online, April 6-7, 2020) and from members of the [Amicus O&M Cooperative](https://www.amicusom.com/).
 Priority use cases include:
 -  Calculate performance from actual weather with user-selected performance models.
 -  Compare actual and modeled performance using performance ratios.